Michał Probierz

-Michał Probierz (born 24 September 1972) is a Polish football manager and former player who manages Poland U21.
+Michał Probierz (born 24 September 1972) is a Polish professional football manager and former player who was most recently the manager of the Poland national team.
 As a player, he played as a midfielder, spending most of his career with Górnik Zabrze.

 As a manager, he won both the Polish Cup and the Polish Super Cup twice, with Jagiellonia Białystok in 2010 and with Cracovia in 2020.
+He took charge of the Poland U21 team in 2022 before moving up to take charge of the Polish national team in 2023.
+He subsequently led the national team to qualification for UEFA Euro 2024 but resigned from his position in June 2025.

 Managerial career

 Early career and Jagiellonia Białystok

 After brief stints at local club Polonia Bytom and also Widzew Łódź, Probierz was appointed manager of Ekstraklasa side Jagiellonia Białystok on 5 July 2008.

 He led Jagiellonia to the final of the Polish Cup in the 2009–10 season, their second final appearance in their club history, beating Pogoń Szczecin 1–0 at the Zdzisław Krzyszkowiak Stadium, hence winning their first major Polish trophy.
-By doing so, Jagiellonia Białystok also qualified for a European competition for the first time ever, entering the 2010–11 UEFA Europa League third qualifying round.
+By doing so, Jagiellonia also qualified for a European competition for the first time ever, entering the 2010–11 UEFA Europa League third qualifying round.

-At the start of the 2010–11 season, Probierz guided Jagiellonia Białystok to the Polish Super Cup following a 1–0 victory over Lech Poznań.
+At the start of the 2010–11 season, Probierz guided Jagiellonia to the Polish Super Cup win following a 1–0 victory over Lech Poznań.
 However, Jagiellonia's European adventure was short-lived as they were eliminated in the third qualifying round by Greek side Aris Thessaloniki, losing 4–3 on aggregate.
 At the end of the season, he left his managerial role on 22 July 2011.